NilayaRakesh/Bookstore-SpringBoot-REST-DemoApp/README.md

  This layer is responsible to handle and abstract out external interactions (with other APIs or database transactions) from the service layer.

+ ##### Other considerations
  Netflix `Hystrix` has been integrated as a circuit-breaker in case external APIs fail.
+ Custom wrapper classes for logging and REST template calls have been written to minimize code changes if in case use of another library is needed for these purposes

+ ##### Models
+ There are different models(POJOs) for the Database schema and the DTO structure which user sees.
+This is done to abstract out the database design from the user and also to format the end response/request as per the user's need.

 ## REST APIs